 One of the first things you hear when you enter the East Bay Vivarium is lots of scratching.
-It's coming from inside a large cage at a giant lizard that’s nearly as long as I am tall.
+It's coming from inside a large cage -- its a giant lizard that’s nearly as long as I am tall.
 “His name is Elmo, he’s a good guy.
 People love him,” says Owen Maerks, one of the co-owners here at the Vivarium.

 Elmo is a giant Black Throat Monitor lizard.
 He looks nothing like the Sesame Street character with the same name, but apparently their personalities have some things in common.
 According to Maercks, “People don’t expect that an animal that big and fearsome-looking is actually a big sweetheart, but he is.”

 We move on to the next cage.
-The Vivarium feels a lot like a neighborhood hardware store, but instead of drills or bolts, there are rows of turtles, frogs, lizards, and the occasional aquarium accessories.
+The Vivarium feels a lot like a neighborhood hardware store, but instead of drills or bolts, there are rows of turtles, frogs, lizards, and the occasional aquarium accessory.
 Down crowded aisles where you might otherwise find toilet snakes, the snakes on display here are real.

 “Right now we’re walking down our monitor aisle” says Maerks, “Which is our large lizards and large boas, pythons and assorted other odds and ends.”